Ochre Coloured Pottery culture: Harappan Civilization and Indo-Iranians

 Archaeological cultures associated with Indo-Iranian migrations (after EIEC).
 The Andronovo, BMAC and Yaz cultures have often been associated with Indo-Iranian migrations.
 The GGC, Cemetery H, Copper Hoard and PGW cultures are candidates for cultures associated with Indo-Aryan movements.

-Artefacts of this culture show similarities with both the Late Harappan culture and the Vedic culture, and the OCP may have been infiltrated by an Indo-Iranian migration into the India subcontinent coming into contact with Late Harappans.
+Artefacts of this culture show similarities with both the Late Harappan culture and the Vedic culture.

 Various opinions exist on the origins of the OCP.
 There are relations with the Late Harappan phase, and some consider it as a token of this culture.
 Others regard it to be an independent cultural style.
 Archaeologist Akinori Uesugi dates Ochre Coloured Pottery culture to c.
 1900-1300 BCE, considering it as a Late Harappan expansion and archaeological continuity of the previous Bara style (c.
 2300 and 1900 BCE), which was a regional culture of the Ghaggar valley rooted in the Indus Civilization, calling it the Bara-OCP cultural complex.

 Sinauli ox cart, photograph of the Archaeological Survey of India.

 While the ASI-archaeologists conducting the investigation describe the chariots buried as horse drawn chariots, similarities have been noted by Parpola between the use of carts, as attested in burial practices at Sinauli, and Indo-Iranian culture.
 Reflecting on these finds, Parpola rejects the identification of these carts as horse-pulled chariots, instead considering them to be ox-pulled carts and part of an early wave of Indo-Iranian settlers, coming into contact with Late Harappan culture:

 It seems, then, that the earliest Aryan-speaking immigrants to South Asia, the Copper Hoard people, came with bull-drawn carts (Sanauli and Daimabad) via the BMAC and had Proto-Indo-Iranian as their language.
 They were, however, soon followed (and probably at least partially absorbed) by early Indo-Aryans.

 According to Kumar, while the eastern OCP did not use Indus script, the whole of OCP had nearly the same material culture and likely spoke the same language throughout its expanse.
 OCP culture was a contemporary neighbor to Harappan civilization, and between 2500 BC and 2000 BC, the people of Upper Ganga valley were using Indus script.